 During droughty periods, western pine beetle populations behave more aggressively, attacking, in addition to low-vigor individuals, apparently healthy trees and sometimes causing extensive mortality in overcrowded mature and second growth stands.
 Behavior during outbreaks is similar to that of the mountain pine beetle.
 The first beetles starting an attack are nearly always attracted to a particular tree.
 This tree usually has very low vigor, and belongs to one of the larger size classes present in the stand.
 The aggregating effects of pheromones produced by the pioneering beetles draw in large numbers of colonizing beetles, which “spill over” onto surrounding trees.
 Under highly epidemic conditions, as many as 200 trees may be killed in a group, but groups of 3 to 15 trees are more common.
 The larger trees in a stand usually are attacked first, and proportionally more large trees are killed than smaller trees.

 Like the mountain pine beetle, certain stand characteristics are particularly associated with western pine beetle activity.
 The most important of these are tree diameter and spacing among trees.
-Stands having close spacing and trees with large diameters are more attractive to beetles than stands having wide spacing or stands having trees with small diameters (averaging less than 25.4 cm).
+Stands having close spacing and trees with large diameters are more attractive to beetles than stands having wide spacing or stands having trees with small diameters (averaging less than 25.4 cm (10.0 in)).
 Large host trees usually have ample quantities of phloem with sufficient thickness to support successful brood production.
 However, their natural defenses render them resistant to attack when they are growing well and not under moisture stress.
 Dense stands containing large host trees provide very favorable conditions for western pine beetle because the large trees, under stress due to the effects of competition, are easily colonized and provide abundant suitable habitat that facilitates brood survival.

 Table 1 displays “rules of thumb” threshold values for stand susceptibility to western pine beetle outbreaks in Oregon and Washington.
 Although many aspects of western pine beetle relationships old growth pine are well documented, little similar documentation is available for western pine beetle in second growth stands.
 Considerable work has been done for mountain pine beetle in second growth stands, however, and these relationships, with minor adjustments, are assumed to represent western pine beetle susceptibility as well.
 Units are given in English units because of common use.
 Ponderosa pine basal area thresholds are known to vary with site quality, with poorer sites having lower thresholds and more productive sites having higher thresholds.
 Stands meeting or exceeding these thresholds have a high likelihood of experiencing significant structural changes during the next 10 years.